ezrogha/bstrap_templates/src/Portfolio/README.md

 # Portfolio
-A React Bootstrap template created with css modules and sass, with a focus n bootstrap collapse
+A React Bootstrap template created with css modules and sass, with a focus n bootstrap collapse.